grace-cc-wu/workshop/1-data/add_thematic_data_and_style.md

 5. If you click on a marker it will open a popup with text we specified in the bindPopup function.

-__Read through the comments in the code to understand what's happening at each step.__
+__Step through the code, read the comments to understand what's happening at each step.
+Ask questions!__

 __Remember to refresh your browser to see your changes.__